mksec/silex-base/README.md

   with the `core.error_handler` and `core.exception_handler` keys, e.g. to set a custom exception handler returning the error 500 page.

+  You can use the `catchAllExceptions()` method to tell the `ExceptionHandler` to route exception events to the Silex event handlers.
+Please read the docs before using this method!

 * `BaseUiApplication`

   The `BaseUiApplication` extends the `BaseApplication` with the Twig and Asset